-DRI Additional mormation i offi What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.210 MGD Is sufficient water supply capacity available to serve the proposed project? ◯(not selected)®Yes◯No If no, describe any plans to e expand the existing water supply capacity: Is a water line extension required to serve this project? (not selected) Yes No If yes, how much additional line (in miles) will be required?
+DRI Additional Information Form What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
+0.36 MGD Is sufficient water supply capacity available to serve the proposed project? (not selected) [®] Yes No If no, describe any plans to e expand the existing water supply capacity: Is a water line extension required to serve this project? (not selected) Yes No If yes, how much additional line (in miles) will be required?
 Wastewater Disposal Name of wastewater treatment provider for this site: Gwinnett County What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.210 MGD Is sufficient wastewater treatment capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to e expand existing wastewater treatment capacity: Is a sewer line extension required to serve this project? (not selected) Yes No If yes, how much additional I ine (in miles) will be required?
+0.36 MGD Is sufficient wastewater treatment capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to e system upgrades to serve the expand existing wastewater treatment capacity: May require greater line size and certain e development.
+Is a sewer line extension required to serve this project? (not selected) Yes No If yes, how much additional li ine (in miles) will be required?
 Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
 (If only an alternative measure of volume is available, please provide.)
-AM Peak: 1,276 PM Peak: 1,849 Total Peak trips: 3,125 Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? (not selected) Yes No Are transportation improvements needed to serve this project? (not selected) Yes No If yes, please describe below x:Signal Modification and Decel Lanes for new Driveways Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-924 Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to e expand existing landfill capacity: Will any hazardous waste be generated by the development? (not selected) Yes No lf yes, please explain: Stormustor Management What parameters of the state Stormwater Management

-What percentage of the site 75% is projected to be impervious surface once the proposed development has been constructed?
+3,180 PHVTD Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? (not selected) Yes No Are transportation improvements needed to serve this project? (not selected) Yes No If yes, please describe below x:Signal modification, deceleration lanes, driveways, turn lanes.
+See TIS.
+Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+2,500 Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to e expand existing landfill capacity: Will any hazardous waste be generated by the development? (not selected) Yes No If yes, please explain: Stormwater Management What percentage of the site 85% is projected to be impervious surface once the proposed development has been constructed?

+Environmental Quality

-Environmental Quality s the development located w vithin, or likely to affect any of the following: l.
-Water supply vatersheds? (not selected) Yes No 2.
-Significant groundwater echarge areas? (not selected) Yes No 3.
+Is the development located within, or likely to affect any of the following:

+1. Water supply watersheds? (not selected) Yes No 2.
+Significant groundwater recharge areas? (not selected) Yes No 3.
 Wetlands? (not selected) Yes No 4.
 Protected mountains? (not selected) Yes No 5.
-Protected river corridors? (not selected) Yes No δ.
+Protected river corridors? (not selected) Yes No 6.
 Floodplains? (not selected) Yes No 7.
-Historic resources? (not selected) Yes No 3.
-Other environmentally sensitive resources? (not selected) Yes No
+Historic resources? (not selected) Yes No 8.
+Other environmentally sensitive resources? (not selected) Yes No If you answered yes to any question above, describe how the identified resource(s) may be affected: Located at Chattahoochee watershed ridgeline, no significant effects anticipated.
+Back to Top